adc-trust-ai/trust-free/README.md

 [![Python](https://img.shields.io/pypi/pyversions/trust-free.svg)](https://pypi.org/project/trust-free/)
 ![OS](https://img.shields.io/badge/OS-macOS%20ARM64-blue)

-⚠️ Currently, trust-free is only tested and supported on macOS ARM64 (e.g. M1/M2/M3/M4 chips).
-Compatibility for other platforms (Intel macOS, Linux and Windows) is planned in future releases.
+> ⚠️ **Note:** Currently, `trust-free` is only tested and supported on macOS ARM64 (e.g. M1/M2/M3/M4 chips).
+Compatibility for other platforms (Intel macOS, Linux, Windows) is planned for future releases.

-TRUST (Transparent, Robust and Ultra-Sparse Trees) is an interpretable regression model in Python with Random-Forest-level accuracy.
+**trust-free** is a Python package for fitting interpretable regression models using Transparent, Robust, and Ultra-Sparse Trees (TRUST) — a new generation of Linear Model Trees (LMTs) with state-of-the-art accuracy and intuitive explanations.
 This is a free version — a pro version is planned in the future.

 ## Overview
 TRUST [1] is a new-generation algorithm based on (sparse) **Linear Model Trees** (LMT).
 It was developed during my Ph.D. in Statistics at the University of Wisconsin-Madison, a department founded by the celebrated statistician George Box ("all models are wrong but some are useful").